AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/Integrating_C_functions.md

 ### C-level extensibility and the JavaScript interpreter

-The C code in the DLL or shared library interacts with the Flash JavaScript API at three different times:
+The C code in the DLL or shared library interacts with the Animate JavaScript API at three different times:

 -   At startup, to register the library’s functions